jasonm23/onlisp-markdown/onlisp.md

             (:export win lose draw))
 ```

-This will cause the code in the ﬁle—or more precisely, the names in the ﬁle—to
+This will cause the code in the ﬁle, or more precisely, the names in the ﬁle, to
-be in the package my-application.
+be in the package `my-application`.
 As well as common-lisp, this package uses
-my-utilities, so any symbols exported thence can appear without any package
+`my-utilities`, so any symbols exported thence can appear without any package
 preﬁx in the ﬁle.

-The my-application package itself exports just three symbols: win, lose,
+The `my-application` package itself exports just three symbols: `win`, `lose`,
-and draw.
-Since the call to in-package gave my-application the nickname
+and `draw`.
+Since the call to in-package gave `my-application` the nickname
-app, code in other packages will be able to refer to them as e.g. app:win.
+`app`, code in other packages will be able to refer to them as e.g. `app:win`.

 The kind of modularity provided by packages is actually a bit odd.
 We have
 modules not of objects, but of names.
 Every package that uses common-lisp
 imports the name cons, because common-lisp includes a function with that
 name.
 But in consequence a variable called cons would also be visible every
 package that used common-lisp.
 And the same thing goes for Common Lisp’s
-other name-spaces.
+other namespaces.
 If packages are confusing, this is the main reason why; they’re
 not based on objects, but on names.

 Things having to do with packages tend to happen at read-time, not runtime,